Watch this quick intro video...

 I want to show you how I turned it all around.

-I believe what Zig Ziglar said many times and do my best to live by this principle:
+I believe what Ralph Waldo Emerson said and do my best to live by this principle:

-Nothing brings me greater joy than being a part of someone else's journey and seeing them improve their life from the advice I've given them.
+Nothing brings me greater joy and personal satisfaction than being a part of someone else's journey and seeing them improve their life because of the advice and mentorship I've given them.

 The millions I've generated online pale in comparison to the thrill I get helping others experience positive results, quit their day jobs, and live the lives they deserve.